ianozsvald/kaggle_optiver_volatility/README.md

 ### 2021-07-23

 Going forwards:
- * need to include the WAP calculation as a baseline (for autocorrelation on bids/asks), plus my 2 features
+ * ~~need to include the WAP calculation as a baseline (for autocorrelation on bids/asks), plus my 2 features~~
  * ~~can add more features on simple RF~~
  * ~~want to add yellowbrick for prediction display~~
- * want to add 3fold cross val
- * could try some light hyperparam sweeps e.g. nbr estimators or max depth, could try xgboost or lightgbm
  * ~~shouldn't use 75% for training when submitting on kaggle~~
- * nice speedup to try? https://www.kaggle.com/c/optiver-realized-volatility-prediction/discussion/255473
+ * ~~nice speedup to try? https://www.kaggle.com/c/optiver-realized-volatility-prediction/discussion/255473~~

 Submitted model
 ```